 Quote: “The hours might be terrible, but look at all the interesting people you meet!”

 Another Lucas classic, where music is magic and the world is very blue indeed.
+Loom traded the typical Lucasarts point-and-click verbs for a creative music note interface, and there's never been another adventure game like it.
 Why this never got a sequel is a mystery: it was confident and yet never flashy, short but sweet, simple but touching.
 In many ways, a game decades before its time—a story that can be finished in one sitting, perfect for a quick evening’s download from GOG.

 Quote: “I’m Bobbin Threadbare.
 Are you my mother?”